rosell-dk/picoQuery/docs/compliance_chart_0.5.0.md

         <issue severity="normal" proof="">jQuery has quite a few "cssHooks" which handles certain css properties in specific ways.
 These are not supported.</issue>
         <issue severity="low" proof="auto">When height is "auto", .css( "height" ) must return the height in pixels, not "auto"</issue>
         <issue severity="low" proof="vendor_prefix">Automatic using vendor prefixed version when available is not supported.</issue>
+        <issue severity="low" proof="automargin">When margin-left is set to auto, picoQuery returns "0px", but should return the number of pixels it is indented</issue>
         <issue severity="edgecase" proof="nonexisting_property,adjust_css">Does not comply in a few edge cases</issue>
       </issues>
     </td>